infimalabs/space/A15/README.md

   honeycombs (e.g., from 4D (Coxeter 1973)) can generate novel 3D
   structures with useful partitioning properties.

-### Perceptual and Cognitive Impact Studies

-Interdisciplinary research involving human-computer interaction (HCI) and cognitive science is needed to investigate how the specific geometric properties of different underlying spatial partitioning schemes (e.g., *A15* or Weaire–Phelan Honeycomb vs. simpler grids) affect human spatial perception, navigation efficiency, wayfinding accuracy, cognitive load, and the subjective sense of presence or realism within virtual environments.
-Such studies could provide valuable empirical data for human-centered design of virtual spaces.

 Pursuing these directions promises to expand the capabilities of structurally informed spatial partitioning.
 The intersection of crystallographic principles, computational geometry, numerical analysis,